appbaseio/Docs/content/docs/search/rules.md

 ## Overview

-Query Rules let you make precise, predetermined changes to your search results or search queries, thus allowing you to enhance search experience.
+Query Rules let you make precise, predetermined changes to your search results or search queries, thus allowing you to enhance the search experience.
 For example, you can reposition items in a user’s search results or activate filters based on query terms.
 Rules can also be enabled for a fixed period of time: this makes Rules a great way of implementing sales or promotions.
 Query Rules are essentially `If-This-Then-That` construct - **_If_** **search query contains 'Google',** **_then_**
 **promote 'Chromebook'.** Query Rules serve a very specific purpose as far as search results and merchandising is concerned.
 When building a commercial search product, customers more often than not require commercializing the product based on certain search queries.

 ![query rule dashboard](https://www.dropbox.com/s/1n4uznradc78lch/Screenshot%202020-02-20%2011.06.00.png?raw=1)